 It's time for some Speed!
-Join Shannon (tinkerbell11) at 6pm MT for the Speed Scrap Crop!
+Join Carla (CRS) at 8pm EDT for the Speed Scrap Crop!
 She will give you six tasks, spread out over an hour.
-Then, you will have an hour to get it finished and posted in the Forum Gallery!
+You'll then have one hour to get a layout finished and posted in the Gallery!

-For complete details, visit the Monthly Message Board Games folder on the Scrap Girls Forum.
+For complete details, visit the Monthly Forum Games folder on the Scrap Girls Forum.

 Club Concepts Layout Contest: Post your new layout using the current club selection (either the Scrap Girls Club or the ScrapSimple Club) in our Scrap Girls Club Members Gallery or the ScrapSimple Club Members' Gallery.
 Be sure to list all of the Scrap Girls products you used.
 If your layout is chosen, it will be showcased as a Club Concepts layout winner, and you will win a $5 Gift Certificate to the Scrap Girls Boutique!

-Check our message board calendar if you have any questions about what is happening at Scrap Girls.
-All event times are given in Mountain Time Zone unless otherwise noted.
+Check our Forum calendar if you have any questions about what is happening at Scrap Girls.
+All event times are given in the Eastern Time Zone unless otherwise noted.
 Need help converting time zones?
 Check out the World Clock - Time Zone Converter.
-(Use 'USA-Utah-Salt Lake City' as the location for the Mountain time zone.)
+(Use 'USA-New York-New York' as the location for the Eastern time zone.)

 This newsletter may be freely redistributed by email in its unedited form.
 We encourage you to share it with others.